ChrisPortman/vcrepo/README.md

 repositories:
   shinyrepo_myos_osvers_myarch:
     type: yum
-    os: rhel
-    name: puppet-products
-    version: '6'
-    arch: x86_64
     source: 'http://yum.puppetlabs.com/el/6/products/x86_64/'
 ```

 The key for the repo, in this case 'shinyrepo_myos_osvers_myarch' can be whatever you like.
 It will be what shows up in the list of repositories when you browse to /repos on your server.
 The key/values inside the hash depend on the type of repository your creating.
 In this case, its a yum (I havent implemented any other types yet) repository.
-The os, name, version, arch fields are used in the creation of the repo on disk.
 The source is where to get the packages from.

 Source can be a http web address (not https though for the time being, lftp seems to bomb out randomly with https), an rhn address for syncing from redhat or the work 'local'.